What did COVID-19 change in UK law education?

 How Student Voice Analytics helps you

 Student Voice Analytics turns open-text into actionable priorities for COVID-19 and law.
-It tracks topic volume and sentiment over time, lets you drill from institution to school and cohort, and compares like-for-like across subject groupings and demographics.
-You can segment by site or provider, surface where assessment clarity, delivery operations or support need attention, and generate concise summaries and exportable figures for rapid briefing to programme and quality teams.
+Track topic volume and sentiment over time, drill from provider to school and cohort, and compare like-for-like across subject groupings and demographics.
+Segment by site or provider to pinpoint where assessment clarity, delivery operations, or support need attention, and export concise summaries and figures for programme and quality teams.
+Explore Student Voice Analytics to see your law students’ priorities in context.

 Request a walkthrough